bdmendes/feup-prog-exam-cheat-sheet/cpp_sheet.md

 x * y                       // Multiply
 x / y                       // Divide (return same type of operands - 3/2 is 1)
-x % y                       // Modulo (result has sign of x)
+x % y                       // Modulo (result has sign of x, unlike python!)

 x + y                       // Add, or \&x[y]
 x - y                       // Subtract, or number of elements from *x to *y